-have a good effect on the development of skin problems.
-The smell of Sulphur is prevalent in the area, but most tourists get accustomed to it within the first few minutes, most travelers equate it to the smell of rotten eggs, others equate it to the primordial smell of creation as the volcanic gases condense and create picturesque landscapes.
+Geothermal water in Iceland usually contains sulfur.
+Therefore, it is advisable to avoid taking silver jewelry into the water, they may turn black.
+Sulfur, on the other hand, is considered to have a positive effect on asthma and other respiratory diseases, and the lagoon waters also have a positive effect on skin problems.
+The smell of sulfur is common in the area, but most tourists get used to it within the first few minutes, most travelers liken it to the smell of rotten eggs, others compare it to the initial smell of creation as the volcanic gases condense and create picturesque landscapes.